 - DefaultWorkflowAdmin – The default workflow admin page that a workflow administrator can use to view and manage a workflow instance.
 This page can be used in the Show workflow admin page microflow activity and button action.

-- TaskDashboard – Gives end-users an overview of their performance in your app’s workflows.
+- TaskDashboard – This page gives end-users an overview of their performance in your app’s workflows.
 It contains such information as how many tasks your users have completed, how long they take on average to complete a task, and what percentage of their tasks they complete within the deadline.

-- TaskInbox – Contains a handy list of all tasks that a user can interact with.
+- TaskInbox – This page contains a handy list of all tasks that a user can interact with.
 My open tasks shows the tasks assigned to current users, All open tasks is a list of tasks they could pick up, Unassigned tasks shows all unassigned tasks, and Completed tasks gives an overview of all tasks that were finished.

 Workflow Commons contains page templates to easily get you started with building workflow-related pages.
 These templates are automatically suggested to you when you make a new page from either the user task or workflow properties.
 You can find the following page templates in Workflow Commons:

-- UserTask_Extended – Does exactly the same as the basic user task template, but extends it by adding attachments and comments sections, as well as an activity timeline to see what has previously happened in this workflow.
+- UserTask_Extended – This page template does exactly the same as the basic user task template, but extends it by adding attachments and comments sections, as well as an activity timeline to see what has previously happened in this workflow.

-- Workflow_Overview – Can be used to easily generate an overview page for a specific workflow.
+- Workflow_Admin – This template can be used to easily generate an overview page for a specific workflow.
 It contains a header with the name of the workflow, as well as an action menu for administrators.
 There are three tabs, General information, Task details, and Notes and attachments.
-In the General information tab, you will see the current state of the workflow, when it has started and ended, as well as the due date and potential reasons for failure.
-The activity timeline is displayed, and there is a section with generated input widgets that allows administrators to make changes to the data in the workflow.
-For more information about the individual tasks: who worked on them and who would have been able to pick them up, go to the Task details tab.
+In the General information tab, you see the current state of the workflow, start and end date and time, as well as the due date and potential reasons for failure.
+The activity timeline is displayed, and there is a section with generated input elements that allows administrators to make changes to the data in the workflow.
+In the Task details tab, you can view information on individual tasks: who worked on them and who would have been able to pick them up.
 Finally, the Notes and attachments tab provides an overview of all the notes and attachments that were added for this workflow.